reneaas/fys-stk4155/project1/README.md

 #### Standard training and testing of the model:

-Given a datafile with tuples (x, y, f(x, y)) on each line, the usage of all classes is pretty straight forward.
+Given a datafile with tuples (x, y, f(x, y)) on each line, the usage of each class is pretty straight forward.

 1. OLS
   ```Python